Our Advice on Insurance

-The photo shows a happy and relaxed young woman.
-She has peace of mind because she chose to be well insured.
+The photo shows a happy and relaxed young woman, who has peace of mind because she chose to be well insured.
 All expatriates living in foreign countries have to be protected against any type of risk.
 There is only one way to obtain that; you have to be well insured.
 Our advice to you:

-2. General Insurance: You have many choices at your hand from different insurance companies, so just trust the judgement of your adviser.
-Remember that even a modest premium enables you a wide protection of your assets.
+2. General Insurance: You have many choices at hand from different insurance companies, trust the judgement of your adviser.
+Remember that even a modest premium enables a wide protection of your assets.